Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 ### Shipping Find Module scripts

 You may find yourself in a place where you'd want to ship a find module script along with your program.
-For eg.:
+For example:

-- The find module scripts shipping with a given CMake version you wish to target are too old and you want to ship a more up-to-date version.
+- The find module scripts shipping with a given CMake version you wish to target are too old, and you want to ship a more up-to-date version.
-- The find module scripts do not ship with CMake, but the author of the library provides one (SFML for eg.).
+- The find module scripts do not ship with CMake, but the author of the library provides one (SFML for example).
 - Neither CMake, neither the library author provides such a script, you just found one online, written by a desperate soul.